samuel-alves21/gym-landing-page/README.md

 You can access the live page [here](https://samuel-alves21.github.io/gym-landing-page/)

 ## credits
-the overal desing was made by John from [futurodevjohn](https://www.instagram.com/futurodevjohn/)
+The overal desing was made by John from [futurodevjohn](https://www.instagram.com/futurodevjohn/)